Decoding "Four Less Than a Number Squared": A Deep Dive into Quadratic Expressions

 - x - 2 = 0 => x = 2

-Therefore, the roots of the quadratic expression x² - 4 are x = -2 and x = 2.
+Because of this, the roots of the quadratic expression x² - 4 are x = -2 and x = 2.
 These roots represent the points where the graph of the quadratic function y = x² - 4 intersects the x-axis.

 Graphing the Quadratic Function: A Visual Representation

 Graphing the function y = x² - 4 provides a visual representation of its behavior.
-This parabola opens upwards (because the coefficient of x² is positive), and its vertex (the lowest point) lies on the y-axis at (0, -4).
+Now, this parabola opens upwards (because the coefficient of x² is positive), and its vertex (the lowest point) lies on the y-axis at (0, -4).
 The roots we calculated earlier, x = -2 and x = 2, are the x-intercepts of the graph – the points where the parabola crosses the x-axis.
 Visualizing the graph helps solidify the understanding of the expression's properties.

 Applications of "Four Less Than a Number Squared"